12 Surprising Things That Can Make You Successful

 The authors find that CEOs who've served in the military are (1) more conservative financially, (2) less likely to be involved with corporate fraud, and (3) better equipped to steer firms through tough times.
 Sounds like a pretty good combination.

-It turns out that all-nighters probably aren't worth your time.
+Turns out that all-nighter probably isn't worth your time.
 The cost of sleep deprivation is greater than the knowledge you might gain from studying.

 Research shows that the less high school students sleep, the worse they tend to perform in class and on assessments.
 According to one study, students who receive C's, D's, and F's in school get on average 25 fewer minutes of sleep than A- and B-students.